Runningtarrens/Mcorne-c5/README.md

 ![Slice1](https://github.com/Runningtarrens/Mcorne-c5/blob/main/pictures/slice1.JPG)

 The Magnets get inserted befor the last layer.
 So insert the M600 command on the last layer(7.2mm).
-The better finished is archived if you print the last two layers in 0.1 layer height and enter the magnets on the second to last layer at 7.1mm.
-That increases the chances that the magnets get properly covered with filament.so
+A better finished is archieved if you print the last two layers in 0.1mm layer height and enter the magnets on the second to last layer at 7.1mm.
+That increases the chances that the magnets get properly covered with filament.

 ![Slice2](https://github.com/Runningtarrens/Mcorne-c5/blob/main/pictures/slice2.JPG)